SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/api-gateway.md

 For **Metadata**, add an **account** field to the source and assign it a value that is a friendly name/alias to your AWS account from which you are collecting metrics.
 This name will appear in the Sumo Logic Explorer View.
 Metrics can be queried via the “account field”.
 #### Enable enhanced metrics

 API Gateway will not send these metrics unless you have explicitly enabled detailed CloudWatch metrics.
 Enabling such metrics will incur additional charges to your account.
-For pricing information, see Amazon CloudWatch Pricing.
-Follow below instruction for your respective api types.
+For pricing information, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/).
+Follow the below instructions for your respective API types.

 ##### Enable enhanced metrics for REST APIs: